-In the coastal ocean, characteristic time scales are significantly shorter compared to the global ocean.
-These time scales, typically around 1 day, are determined by various processes, including tides, inertial motion, diurnal cycles, and synoptic weather patterns.
-The fast-paced dynamics of the coastal ocean require models to accurately capture these shorter time scales.
 In estuaries, the periodicity becomes more complex due to strong tidal asymmetries and the presence of secondary circulation patterns.
-The interactions between tidal forcing, river flow and estuarine geometry result in intricate and variable periodic patterns. (as shown in Campuzano et al. 2022 for the Western Iberian Buoyant Plume, Sotillo et al. 2021 for the whole European Atlantic façade, Pein et al. 2021 for the Elbe Estuary).
+The interactions between tidal forcing, river flow and estuarine geometry result in intricate and variable periodic patterns. (as shown in Campuzano et al. 2022 for the Western Iberian Buoyant Plume, Sotillo et al. 2021 for the whole European

+Atlantic façade, Pein et al. 2021 for the Elbe Estuary).
 The periodicity observed in coastal seas is mainly influenced by external forcing signals, such as atmospheric conditions or remote ocean signals.
-These external signals propagate intoin the coastal models through the specification of lateral boundary conditions, which is a crucial aspect of modelingmodelling in coastal areas.
-Unlike global models that can operate withwithout open boundaries, coastal models require careful consideration of these boundary conditions to accurately represent the interactions between the coastal and open ocean.
+These external signals propagate in the coastal models through the specification of lateral boundary conditions, which is a crucial aspect of modelling in coastal areas.
+Unlike global models that can operate without open boundaries, coastal models require careful consideration of these boundary conditions to accurately represent the interactions between the coastal and open ocean.